stjude/Episomizer/README.md

 Episomizer consists of two major components:
-* Bam mining extracts highly amplified genomic segments based on the copy number data, refine the segment boundaries and calculate precise number of supporting reads for each manual inspected structure variation that links a pair of segment boundaries.
+* Bam mining extracts highly amplified genomic segments based on the copy number data, refine the segment boundaries and calculates precise number of supporting reads for each manual inspected structure variation that links a pair of segment boundaries.
 * Composer takes inputs of highly amplified somatic copy number alteration (CNA) segments and structure variants (SV) associated with the segment boundaries, composes the segments to form simple